 Advertising Costs - The cost of advertising and media expenditures is expensed when incurred.
-Advertising and media expense amounted to \$301,081 and \$204,843, respectively, during the years ended June 30, 2022 and 2021.
+Advertising and media expense amounted to \$351,562 and \$301,081 during the years ended June 30, 2023 and 2022, respectively.

 Income Taxes - The Center is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
 Accordingly, federal income taxes have not been recorded in the accompanying financial statements.